southernlabs/tnft-generator/docs/noobs-guide.md

 ## 5. Configure docker and local blockchain

-1. Install Ever OS Startup Edition using tondev:
+1. Install Ever OS Startup Edition using everdev:

-`tondev se start`
+`everdev se start`

 Make sure you have docker running!
 This command will download and install local blockchain.